vincentntang/codechefs/content/20211219-dev-meetups.md

 From Brian's perspective:

-- Running conferences is very very difficult.
+- Running conferences is very, very difficult.

 From Jacques perspective: